KUWTK Season 16 Episode 1 Premiere Kanye West, Kimye

 "I appreciate you enjoy my singleness with me." — Kourtney

-"I was my mom's favourite for a decade, and now Kylie is." — Kim
+"I was my mom's favorite for a decade, and now Kylie is." — Kim

 "It was too much.
 It was so much 'too much-s.'" — Kourtney